Why I wrote this book

 Why you should read it

 You should read it if you're interested in a deeper understanding of what services are, why they even exist, and why they disappoint as they do.
 You should read it if you are working on a policy or strategy that is forcing you to question the fundamentals of a business or a government.
 You may have to restructure the very risks that make the service even possible.
-Or, if you may have the unenviable position of making a service more sustainable but the odds are against you.
+Or, you have the unenviable position of making a service more sustainable but the odds are against you.
 Although the subtitle of the book mentions strategy and design, this book is not just for designers and strategists.
 It's for anyone interested in a new way of looking at services, as arrangements and agreements.
 Arrangements between things and agreements between the people behind those things.

 How aircraft and runway recognise, relate and rely on each other.